NoahMarconi/grant-contracts/README.md

 here gas fees are paid by the managerWallet address AND in the contract msg.sender is the manager wallet address

-new Contract is just to initialize an interface to access an already deployed contractnew Contract allows you to change who sends gas fee for transactions using the interface you create
+new Contract is just to initialize an interface to access an already deployed contract new Contract allows you to change who sends gas fee for transactions using the interface you create